SeveralCube22/Recomendr/README.md

     - Replace the application.conf in both backend and storm modules

 - AWS MSKS
-  - The AWS Key Id and AWS Secret Key needed to be provided as Java system properties for both backend and storm modules
+  - The AWS Key Id and AWS Secret Key need to be provided as Java system properties for both backend and storm modules

 # Overview